EthenStrine/site/_posts/2019-03-18-wordsworth.md

 II 25-28 - whether he is lonely or in a crowd, the speaker derives pleasure from his memory of the scene
 I 49 - an extra ordinary claim for nature's powers, of a kind normally reserved for rekgion!
 I 50 - Romantic appeals to perosonal experience of validity - "it is true because I have felt it!"
+I 56 - **apostrophe** - expresses gratitude to the river Wye fir the pleasure it has brough him.